 There are 26 ERP sites at Nellis AFB.
 These sites include former landfills, dump areas, the former sewage treatment plant, disposal and pit areas, fuel spills, the fire training area, radioactive waste storage, bulk jet fuel storage tanks, and USTs.
 Twelve sites required remediation and nine of those are still being remediated.
 The remaining sites require no further action.
-A review of the Nellis AFB ERP site summary, as illustrated in Figure A-11 (refer to Appendix A), found five active ERP sites in the vicinity of the Proposed Action (Table 3-9).
+A review of the Nellis AFB ERP site summary, as illustrated in Figures 3-16 and 3-17, found five active ERP sites in the vicinity of the Proposed Action (Table 3-9).